 !pip list inside the notebook to see all of them).
-But now we want to define our environment so we can reproduce it for our Python scripts.
-There are many recommended options when it comes to packaging in Python and we'll be using the traditional and recommended Pip.
+But now we want to explicitly define our environment so we can reproduce it locally (for us and team members) and when we deploy to production.
+There are many recommended tools for when it comes to packaging in Python and we'll be using the tried and tested Pip.

 There are many alternative dependency management and packaging tools, such as Poetry, but there are still many things in flux with these newer options.
 We're going to stick with Pip because it works for our application and don't want to deal with issues like long resolve periods.

-First thing we'll do is set up a virtual environment so we can isolate our packages (and versions) necessary for application from our other projects which may have different dependencies.
+Next, we'll set up a virtual environment so we can isolate the required packages for our application.
+This will also keep components separated from other projects which may have different dependencies.
 Once we create our virtual environment, we'll activate it and install our required packages.

-python3 -m venv venv source venv/bin/activate python -m pip install --upgrade pip setuptools wheel
+python3 -m venv venv source venv/bin/activate python3 -m pip install pip setuptools wheel

 Let's unpack what's happening here: